 Do you have a question about nutrition and eating healthy?

-Callers will be connected to a registered dietitian, a licensed health-care professional who has the ability to translate food and nutrition science into everyday practical advice that helps guide callers to make the best decisions based on their needs.
-By unlocking food’ s potential, Dial-a-Dietitian is shaping the future of eating and healthy living for all Manitobans.
+Callers will be connected to a registered dietitian, who will help guide callers to make the best decisions based on their needs.
+Dial-a-Dietitian is shaping the future of eating and healthy living for all Manitobans.